-Here are all the winners from the MTV VMAs 2022 – rolling list
+Here are all the winners from the MTV VMAs 2022

 Summer Walker, SZA and Cardi B – ‘No Love (Extended Version)’

-The Weeknd – ‘Out Of Time’
+The Weeknd – ‘Out Of Time’ – winner

 BEST K-POP